Tune-up Tips: Gapping and Replacing Spark Plugs on the 1.8T

 TIP: Take care when using a pick or screwdriver to squeeze the release tabs on the harness connectors!
 Old, heat-ridden plastic is touchier than a college student during an election year!

 I've had the butt-puckering moment of having a bit of plastic bite the dust, but at least with this generation of Audi/VW connectors – it's not game over yet.

 If you just damage the connector's clipping/releasing tabs, good news: this is a German-designed part.
 The guys that helped get us to the Moon.
 They think things through.
 Thank goodness, they knew some ham-fisted kid would be fiddling with it 13 years later, trying to keep his car going.

-The insides of the connectors have rubber seals that provide most of the gripping action to the coil packs and the squeeze-tabs were a (albeit frustrating) back-up.
+The insides of the connectors have rubber seals that provide most of the gripping action to the coil packs, and the squeeze-tabs were an (albeit frustrating) back-up.
 I hope the engineers of your car have your back the same way.